Stop Smoking For Good

 Other methods and hypnotherapy’s success rate

-There are of course methods other than hypnotherapy that people can use to quit such as ‘cold turkey’, nicotine patches and acupuncture.
+There are of course methods other than hypnotherapy that people may use to quit such as ‘cold turkey’, nicotine patches and acupuncture.
 People can also consult their GP to see if there is medication that can help.
 The NHS UK Stop Smoking service is a useful source of advice and options to consider.
 However, most of the people I help to quit smoking have already tried and failed with at least one and often several different methods before considering hypnotherapy.

 For more information please see the following resources: